-The nearly eight miles of motorless highway circumnavigating Mackinac Island is set to get an update this spring.
-The Native American Cultural Trail features six individual panels discussing the history and impact of Native Americans on the Great Lakes.
+The Native American Cultural Trail features six individual panels discussing the history and impact of Native Americans on the Great Lakes and is located on M-185, the road the encircles Mackinac Island.

 “Native American history and culture was not something we were actively interpreting a great deal on Mackinac Island,” said Phil Porter, Mackinac State Historic Parks Director.
-“We hope these informational panels will educate the public and provide perspective about the pre-contact history, trade, culture and more.”
+“We hope these informational panels have and will continue to educate the public and provide perspective about the pre-contact history, trade, culture and more.”

 The panels were drafted by Director of Archives and Records for the Little Traverse Bay Band of Odawa Indians Eric Hemenway with help from Mackinac State Historic Parks staff and were installed by Mackinac Island State Park operations staff.